raspberrypilearning/i-made-you-a-book/en/step_1.md

 <div style="border-top: 15px solid #f3524f; background-color: whitesmoke; margin-bottom: 20px; padding: 10px;">

-### 🎯 PROJECT BRIEF: Create a **digital book**
+### 🎯 PROJECT BRIEF: Create a **digital book** 📚
 <hr style="border-top: 2px solid black;">

-Your book could be a storybook, a tutorial book, a fact book, an interactive book, or something else.
+Your book 📚 could be a storybook, a tutorial book, a fact book, an interactive book, or something else.

-You must choose who to write the book for, such as "my little sister", "dinosaur fans", or "people who are learning to sing".
+You must choose who to write the book for, such as 🧒 "my little sister", 🦖 "dinosaur fans", or 🎤 "people who are learning to sing".

 Your book should:
-+ Have multiple pages, with a way to turn to the next page
++ Have multiple pages 📃📃, with a way to turn ➡️ to the next page
-+ Have at least one sprite
++ Have at least one sprite 🐈 🐢 🎈
-+ Say or do something different on every page
++ Say 💬 or do 🌠 something different on every page

 Your book could:
-+ Have speech or sound effects
++ Have speech or sound effects 🔉
-+ Have text or art that has been created in the Paint editor
++ Have text or 🎨 art that has been created in the Paint editor
-+ Have interactive features on every page
++ Have interactive 🖱️features on every page
 </div>

 --- no-print ---